 It's not more fat!
 Moisture comes from liquid, not fat.
 So you can add more butter and more oil, but it will really just make the cake more dense and more tender by shortening the texture.
 Fat will not make a cake moist as only liquids can add moisture.
 This cake is moist because of the amount of liquid.

+This cake is moist because of the hot coffee or water added to the batter.
+It accelerates the gelatinization of the starch to trap in moisture.
 I normally scoff at a cake recipe that uses only oil and no butter since butter is superior for its flavor.
 However, oil makes the texture very soft and in turn gives the perception of "moistness".
 That's because oil is made up of mostly unsaturated fats that are liquid at room temperature.
 Butter contains more saturated fats that are solid at room temperature, therefore the texture of a butter cake will be more crumbly and firm.

 If your cakes baked up flat, it may be that your raising agents are no longer active, so be sure to use fresh baking soda and fresh baking powder.
 It may also happen if you let the batter sit out for too long before baking.
 In this case the leavening agents will react in the batter and release gases before the batter sets and the gas will escape through the surface of the batter instead of being trapped as air bubbles in the cake crumb structure.